alestiago/license_lens/packages/spdxlib_gen/README.md

 ## Usage

 1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
-Compatible Dart SDK versions with the SPDX license brick can be found [here](https://github.com/VeryGoodOpenSource/very_good_cli/blob/main/tool/spdx_license/hooks/pubspec.yaml).
+Compatible Dart SDK versions with the SPDX license brick can be found within the environment Dart dependency in the [pubspec.yaml](./hooks/pubspec.yaml).
 If you have Flutter installed you likely have a valid Dart SDK version already installed.

 2. Install [Mason](https://github.com/felangel/mason/tree/master/packages/mason_cli#installation) in your local environment: